John Lee: The Kilted Blacksmith:

 There is just something about working with metal.
 I have always loved working with my hands, taking raw materials, measuring, cutting and creating something.
 My life as a metal artist began with a trip to Santa Fe, New Mexico some 30 years ago.
 I made a friendly wager with my companion that I could make a candle holder as good as the one we saw in a boutique, but couldn’t really afford.
 Returning home I set about teaching myself metalsmithing from books and trial and error.
 I won the bet and she purchased some additional tools for me that Christmas.
 (Thanks Kym)

 I continued to learn as much as I could from the silversmithing books available at the time.
 (We didn’t have Youtube tutorials back then.)
 Feeling like I was ready, I struck out on my own and had a small silversmithing business for a while, but the life of a starving artist is tough.

-I occasionally volunteer at Dallas Heritage Village doing demonstrations with their master blacksmith Fred Christen and learning all I can from him.
-I have a booth most Saturdays at the White Rock Lake Farmers Market the first Saturday of the month from April through December as well as at other arts and crafts shows in the area.
+I am currently the blacksmith at Dallas Heritage Village doing demonstrations and classes.
+I have a booth at the White Rock Lake Farmers Market the first Saturday of the month from April through December as well as at other arts and crafts shows in the area.
 The first weekend in December I am at the Randy Broadnax Christmas Show at the Sons of Herman Hall in Deep Ellum.
 Come on out and see me.